Krofek/MySpotIsHot/README.md

 * nicer and better button positions
 * grey out wlan adapter combobox if wlan adapter doesnt support AP mode (also popup window shows with text saying it)
-* check if packages are installed, if they are not, popup window saying Please install...
-* popup windows instead of using zenity for showing configs and other stuff...
 * if you have any suggestions about anything
 * Advenced option: remain authenticated, locales, ht capabilities (HT20, HT40, etc), make invisible, more
 * ban mac adress
-* show connected devices